rsdoiel/antenna/archives/2025/home_2025.14.md

 date: 2025-04-08, from: Greg Alder's blog, Yard Post

 <p>Spring has sprung.
-See what&#8217;s ready to eat in the San Diego County food garden of Jacques: Thank you for your support of my Yard Posts so I can keep them coming and without ads.
+See what&#8217;s ready to eat &#8212; and what&#8217;s in bloom &#8212; in the diversified San Diego County food garden of Jacques: Thank you for&#160;your support&#160;of my Yard Posts so I can keep them coming and without ads.
 All of my Yard Posts are categorized and listed&#160;here.</p>
 <p>The post <a href="https://gregalder.com/yardposts/march-in-jacques-food-garden/">March in Jacques&#8217; food garden</a> appeared first on <a href="https://gregalder.com/yardposts">Greg Alder&#039;s Yard Posts: Southern California food gardening</a>.</p>